YinHK-gameDev/unity-learn/art & graphics/shaders/shader graph/README.md

 The content of the Master Stack might change depending on the Graph Settings you select.
 The Master Stack is made up of Contexts, which contain Block nodes.

 The Master Stack contains two Contexts: Vertex and Fragment.
 These represent the two stages of a shader.
 Nodes that you connect to Blocks in the Vertex Context become part of the final shader's vertex function.
-Nodes that you connect to Blocks in the Fragment Context become part of the final shader's fragment (or pixel) function.
+Nodes that you connect to Blocks in the Fragment Context become part of the final shader's fragment (or pixel) function, define the appearance.
 If you connect any nodes to both Contexts, they are executed twice, once in the vertex function and then again in the fragment function.
 You can't cut, copy, or paste Contexts.

 ![](../img/MasterStack_Populated.png)